 On the awards night, all the entries were displayed and my Wife and I knew that he was the award winner.
 This person went the extra mile; he didn’t waste a frame and he was in the right place at the right time.
 And he didn’t even get his feet wet!

 I got to know the good, the bad, and the ugly parts of my camera and also noticed all the beauty that surrounded us.

 After that contest, I knew every back alley, side road, number of street lamps, number of park benches in the town of Gravenhurst, Ontario, Canada, and, of course, all the coffee shops.

-It was a really fun and tiring 16 hour day…….
-Try it sometime.
-Google Photo Contests for the ones around your area or online.
-Get recognized for your talent, train your eyes to LOOK and SEE, you don’t have to go far to notice all the beauty around you.
-In today’s world, there are many places to sell and share your award-winning photos.
-A good place to start sharing is on social media photography groups.
+It really was a fun and tiring 16 hour day … try it sometime.
+Google Photo Contests for the ones around your area or tries online.
+Get recognized for your photography talent, train your eyes to LOOK and SEE.
+You don’t have to go far to notice the beauty all around you.
+In today’s world, there are so many places to sell and share your award-winning photos.
+Be proud, show them off to the world and a good place to start sharing is on social media photography groups.